 How do they differ?
 Which one is the most effective?
 We answer all those questions in this Kaplan vs Princeton vs Barron’s SAT review.
 Ready?
 Let’s begin.

-Kaplan, The Princeton Review, and Barron’s are test prep companies that help students prepare for standardized tests like the SAT.
+Kaplan, The Princeton Review, and Barron’s are test prep companies that aid students prepare for standardized tests like the SAT.
 Throughout the years, high school students have been taking these courses to boost their scores and their chances to attend the college of their choice.

 Both Kaplan and Barron’s have been around for quite a while.
 Both companies were founded in the late 1930s, while The Princeton Review emerged several decades later in 1981.